daidedou/daidedou.github.io/_publications/2023-unregistered.md

 ![image-center]({{ site.url }}{{ site.baseurl }}/images/unregistered/motion_transfer.png){: .align-center}
 <figure class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/images/unregistered/RandomShapes.png" alt="">
   <figcaption>We can extend our framework to other applications.
 Motion transfer is done easily via shape code swapping.
-We can also generate random shapes, by training a generative model on the template shape tangent space (details in the paper).</figcaption>
+We can also generate random shapes, by training a generative model on initial velocities from the template shape tangent space (details in the paper).</figcaption>
 </figure>

 # Citation